cefb004/microstack-v1-monolith/README.md

 - Infrastructure with Docker, Kubernetes, and CI/CD pipelines.

-- Data Engineering layer with open-source tools for ETL/ELT, real-time data processing, and analytics dashboards.

 This project is intended for learning purposes, serving as a sandbox for practicing backend, frontend, DevOps, and data engineering integration.

 ## 🏗️ Architecture